kimjoemaina/POS/README.md

 # Command Line POS

+## Introduction

 This is a command line Point-Of-Sale system that allows for adding and deleting customers and products and selling these products to existing or new customers.
+It is written in python and uses JSON as it's data storage